Law of France: Administrative law

 Recourses provided by the court include damages, setting aside contracts, amending contracts, quashing an administrative decision, or interpret the law (only available to the Council of State, although lower courts may refer questions to it).
 Different procedures exist depending on the recourse sought.
 Injunctions are rare but can be issued in certain procedures (référés).

-Certain acts by the French government, called acte de gouvernement, avoids judicial review as they are too politically sensitive and beyond judicial expertise.
-Such acts include the President to launch nuclear tests, sever financial aid to Iraq, dissolve Parliament, award honors, or to grant amnesty.
+Certain executive measures, known as actes de gouvernement, are not subject to judicial review.
+Examples include the President’s decisions to resume nuclear testing, suspend financial aid to Iraq, dissolve the National Assembly, award honors, or grant amnesty.
 Other nonjusticiable acts include certain internal affairs of government ministries (Mesures d’ordre interne), e.g. the decision to alter the frequency of services, unless doing so is against the law.

 Administrative procedure

 Before judicial recourse, one may request administrative appeals (recours préalable) by the official or his superior, although they are of limited use.
 Legal aid is available like in civil and criminal cases, although lawyers are unnecessary in many cases because under the French inquisitorial legal system, judges have primary control of cases after their introduction.
 All administrative decisions must be challenged within two months of their being taken and no waiver is possible for lapses.

 To begin a case, an individual only need to write a letter to describe his identity, the grounds of challenging the decision, and the relief sought, and provide a copy of the administrative action; legal arguments are unnecessary in the initial stage.
 A court rapporteur will gather information (he has the power to request documents from the public body), compile written arguments from both sides, and request expert assessments if necessary.
 The files and the rapporteur's recommendations are transferred to a Commissaire du gouvernement, who also makes his own recommendations to the judges.
 Written evidence is relied upon and oral hearings are extremely short.
 After the hearing, judges deliberate and issue their judgement, in which they will briefly respond to parties' arguments.

 Standing requirements in French administrative law are relatively lax.
 Although merely being a taxpayer is insufficient, those affected in a "special, certain and direct" manner (including moral interests) will have standing.
 In addition, users of public service can generally challenge decisions on those services.
 Associations can also have standing in some circumstances.